mohamedsayedantar/Item_Catalog/README.md

 ## run
-the database currently contain several categories with three items only as examples, for case you want modify this database and make your own, first download the project and follow this steps.
+the database currently contain several categories with three items only as examples, for case you want modify this database and make your own, first download the project and follow these steps.
    1. delete `categories.db` file
    2. from your terminal run `database_create.py` file using `python database_create.py`
-   3. modify what ever you whant in the `lotsofcategories.py` file then run this file using `python lotsofcategories.py`
+   3. modify what ever you want in the `lotsofcategories.py` file then run this file using `python lotsofcategories.py`
    4. run the application using `python project.py` visit the website on `http://localhost:5000/`